-Proso millet is relative short-season crop that has contract opportunities now in the Texas High Plains.
+Proso millet is a relatively short-season crop with contract opportunities now in the Texas High Plains.
 Grain is used for birdfood or cattle feed.
 Planting dates (see Table 1) range into mid July for the Texas South Plains.
 Seeding rates range from about 12 lbs./A on dryland to 20 lbs./A on irrigated.
-Seed costs are low, currently only \$0.10/lb.
+Seed costs are low, perhaps only \$0.15/lb.